---

 This feature should not be compared directly with a CDN, for the following reasons:

-• You can’t set Cache-Control or any other headers on assets.
-If you need those, you’ll need to deliver them from your application and set the relevant headers.
+You cannot set Cache-Control or any other headers on assets.
+If you need those, deliver them from your application and set the relevant headers.

-• statics does not honor symlinks.
-So, if /app/public in your container is actually a symlink to something like /app-39403/public, you’ll want to use the absolute original path in your statics configuration.
+statics does not honor symlinks.
+For example, if /app/public in your container is a symlink, such as /app-39403/public, use the absolute original path in your statics configuration.

 The files section